-A Laboratory Vineyard with over 500 years of Experience
+Experimental winery with over 500 years of experience

-The Weincampus Neustadt is a cooperative academic institution of the Ludwigshafen University of Business and Society, the University of Applied Sciences Bingen, and the University of Applied Sciences Kaiserslautern.
-The entire supply chain in the wine industry – from vine planting and cultivation, to grape selection and winemaking, to business and manufacturing and finally to the consumer – are all covered by these academic partners’ varied expertise.
+The Wine Campus Neustadt is a joint scientific institution of the Ludwigshafen University of Business and Society, the Bingen Technical University of Applied Sciences and the Kaiserslautern University of Applied Sciences.
+The partners cover the entire value chain from vine breeding and the grape to the wine and from the winery to the consumer.

-The future viability and sustainability of the wine industry along the entire supply chain are at the heart of our research.
-As part of this commitment to sustainability, we have developed a joint strategic plan with the DLR Rheinpfalz to define sustainable research objectives.
-This means that all research projects must address at least one of the five following strategic aims:
+The future viability and sustainability of wine production along the entire value chain are the focus of our research.
+We have therefore set ourselves sustainable research goals in a joint strategic plan with DLR Rheinpfalz.
+This means that all research projects must pursue at least one of the following five strategic goals:

 - Adaptation to climate change

-The Weincampus Neustadt is a joint academic institution of the Ludwigshafen University of Business and Society, the University of Applied Sciences Bingen and the University of Applied Sciences Kaiserslautern in cooperation with the DLR Rheinpfalz.
-The Ludwigshafen University of Business and Society holds the leading role in administering the Weincampus Neustadt.
+The Wine Campus Neustadt is a joint scientific institution of the Ludwigshafen University of Business and Society, the Bingen Technical University of Applied Sciences and the Kaiserslautern University of Applied Sciences in cooperation with the Rural Area Service Center (DLR) Rhenish Palatinate.
+The Ludwigshafen University of Business and Society at Ludwigshafen is in charge of the project.

-The Chamber of Agriculture of the Federal State of Rhineland-Palatinate is responsible for the professional winemaker apprenticeship, an integrated component of the dual-studies degree program.
+The Rhineland-Palatinate Chamber of Agriculture is responsible for the vocational training for winegrowers integrated into the degree program.